lucaas-d3v/Ryzor/README.md

 ---

-License
+###License

-This project does not yet have a defined license.
-Consider adding one before public releases.
+This project does not currently have a defined license.
+Consider adding an appropriate license before public releases.

 ---

-Support
+###Support

-For bug reports, feature requests, or help:
+To report bugs, request features, or get help:

-📧 Issues: Use GitHub Issues system
+📧 Issues: Use the GitHub issues system

-📖 Documentation: Check this README and technical docs
+📖 Documentation: Refer to this README and technical docs

 🔧 Troubleshooting: See the troubleshooting section above